-Do not use the headlights with the engine turned off for more than 15 minutes.
+Don't use the headlights with the engine turned off for more than 15 minutes.
 The battery may discharge to the point that the starter motor will not operate properly.
 If this should happen, remove the battery and recharge it.